 • Corporation of Supportive Housing (Eastern Region Advocate of the Year, 2014)

-Micheal Cochran, Operation Director
+Micheal Cochran, Program Director

 Mike manages the support services for all supportive housing programs at the agency’s properties and has oversight of asset management activities for all Ability Housing properties.
 Mike has over 14 years of experience in supportive housing.
 As a person who has experienced homelessness, Mike is especially attuned to the needs of those Ability Housing serves.
 He has a Bachelor of Health Science and a Master of Public Health from the University of North Florida.